cocktailscooking/cocktailscooking.github.io/_posts/2021-01-14-compound-garlic-butter.md

 featured: false
 hidden: false
 rating: 5
+ingredients: [ 'whole garlic cloves', 'unsalted-butter']
+equipments: [ 'chilled bowl sitting in ice bath', sauce pot ]
+introduction: "The best flavors of a chicken come from the pieces most people prefer to toss.
+Rather than discard the bones, fat, and other perceived waste, I recommend preparing a chicken stock from scratch.
+This is perfect to put together as you prepare a different meal since you can toss all of the odd bits from those ingrediants, into your chicken broth stock pot."
 ---

-The best flavors of a chicken come from the pieces most people prefer to toss.
-Rather than discard the bones, fat, and other perceived waste, I recommend preparing a chicken stock from scratch.
-This is perfect to put together as you prepare a different meal since you can toss all of the odd bits from those ingrediants, into your chicken broth stock pot.

-## Ingredients

-- Whole Garlic Cloves, Peeled
-- Butter, Unsalted
-- Chilled bowl sitting in an ice bath

 ## Cooking Instructions